 The Problem: Trust Is Expensive When You're Manual

 Florida's massage industry has a real trust problem online.
-Unlicensed practitioners list themselves everywhere, and consumers genuinely cannot tell who's legitimate.
-The vision here was a Florida massage therapist directory where every single therapist is ID-verified before their profile goes live -- not spot-checked, not self-reported, verified.
+Unlicensed practitioners list themselves everywhere, and consumers can't tell who's legitimate.
+The vision was a Florida massage therapist directory where every therapist is ID-verified before their profile goes live.
+Not spot-checked.
+Not self-reported.
+Verified.

 The catch: the owner is not a full-time operator.
-They can't be tech support.
-Can't chase incomplete signups, manually verify documents, or answer the same five questions about pricing tiers every day.
-The directory had to be a machine -- one that collects therapists, verifies them, takes payment, publishes pages, and only pings the owner when a human decision is actually needed.
+They can't act as tech support, chase incomplete signups, check documents by hand, or answer the same five pricing questions every day.
+The directory had to run like a machine: one that signs up therapists, verifies them, and takes payment.
+It also had to publish pages on its own and only alert the owner when a human decision was truly needed.

 The Stack and Why Each Piece Earned Its Spot

 Next.js 15 and Tailwind on Vercel Pro.
 Supabase for Postgres and auth.
-Stripe for payments and identity verification.
+Stripe for payments and identity checks.
 Google Maps for location.
 Resend for transactional email.
 An AI chatbot for front-line support.

 Nothing exotic.
-That is the point.
-The client owns the GitHub repo -- transferred at handoff, not held hostage.
-The Supabase project lives under their account, exportable as SQL or CSV anytime.
-Standard Next.js, zero vendor lock-in.
+That's the point.
+The client owns the GitHub repo, transferred at handoff rather than held back.
+The Supabase project sits under their own account, and can be exported as SQL or CSV anytime.
+It's a standard Next.js stack with zero vendor lock-in.
 Running cost lands around $20-45 per month once it's live.

-I've written before about building a directory platform with 137,000 listings on Next.js and Vercel ISR.
-This project is smaller in raw data volume but considerably more complex per listing -- verification, subscriptions, approval queues, and structured onboarding that has to feel effortless to a therapist filling it out on their phone at 11pm after a full day of clients.
+A similar directory build, the 137,000-listing coffee, pub, and restaurant directory on Next.js, Supabase, and Vercel, follows the same idea.
+That project holds far more raw data, but this one is more complex per listing.
+Florida Massage Elite needed verification, subscriptions, approval queues, and guided onboarding.
+That onboarding has to feel easy for a therapist filling it out on a phone late at night after a full day of clients.
 That last part matters more than people expect.

 Self-Serve Onboarding: A Six-Step Wizard That Does the Heavy Lifting

 Therapists sign up through a guided wizard.
-Six steps, each one focused, each one saving progress so a half-finished signup doesn't just evaporate.
+Six steps, each one focused, each one saving progress so a half-finished signup doesn't just vanish.

-- Services -- picked from a 20+ massage-type taxonomy (deep tissue, Swedish, prenatal, sports, the full list).
-This taxonomy also drives the programmatic service pages, which I'll get to.
+2. Services -- picked from a 20+ massage-type taxonomy (deep tissue, Swedish, prenatal, sports, the full list).
+This taxonomy also drives the programmatic service pages, covered below.

-- Pricing -- duration rows for 30, 60, 90, and 120 minutes, with separate columns for in-call and out-call rates.
-Sounds straightforward.
-Getting the UX right for this grid on mobile took more iteration than almost anything else in the build.
+3. Pricing -- duration rows for 30, 60, 90, and 120 minutes, with separate columns for in-call and out-call rates.
+Sounds simple.
+Getting the mobile layout right for this grid took more work than almost anything else in the build.

-- Photos -- drag-and-drop upload, up to six images, with SEO bio guidance baked directly into the interface.
+5. Photos -- drag-and-drop upload, up to six images, with SEO bio tips built right into the interface.

-- Verification + payment + submit -- Stripe Identity (ID document plus selfie match), subscription selection, and final submission.
+6. Verification + payment + submit -- Stripe Identity (ID document plus selfie match), subscription choice, and final submission.

 A therapist can start Tuesday and finish Thursday.
 Progress is there when they come back.